 Heritage Green Scholarship!

-Heritage Green is offering up to 10 scholarships to students residing in the Upper Stoney Creek Area.
+Heritage Green is offering up to 12 scholarships to students residing in the Upper Stoney Creek Area.
 This scholarship offers $2500 CAD for students.
-Applicants can submit their application on line until April 1st, 2018.
+Applicants can submit their application on line until April 1st, 2020.
 Proof of acceptance to university or college, reference letters, essay & other documents required for submission.
 Don’t miss out on this great opportunity!
-Information can be found on our school website under the Students Services tab.

 -original and creative thought